Gender-Affirming Voice Care

 Gender-Affirming Voice Telehealth

 Telehealth services are offered to patients seeking gender-affirming care services.
 These services have been shown to be just as effective as in-person therapy without the barriers that come with an in-person office visit.
-With telehealth, your SLP will work with you to sound like your most authentic self.
-This is done through exercises targeting:
+With telehealth, your speech-language pathologist (SLP) will work with you to sound like your most authentic self.

--Voice pitch range
+- Voice pitch range

 Advantages of telehealth:

--Eliminates the need for travel
+- Eliminates the need for travel

--Can be more cost-effective
+- Can be more cost-effective

--Can be conducted anywhere
+- Can be conducted anywhere

 Telehealth services can be delivered in several different formats.
 The American Speech-Language-Hearing Association (ASHA) defines these services as: